 Mark Louden is a linguist, educator, and author of Pennsylvania Dutch: The Story of an American Language.
 Mark recently answered some questions on Pennsylvania Dutch.
-We’ve got that interview for you today, plus a chance to win a copy of his book (leave a comment on this post to enter).
+We’ve got that interview for you today, plus a chance to win a copy of his book (the contest has now ended – you can find the winner here).

 If you’ve ever wondered about things like how close PA Dutch is to the German spoken in Europe today, differences in how it’s spoken in different Amish communities, and just what is “Dutchified” English, you should enjoy this one.

 Mark currently serves as Alfred L. Shoemaker, J. William Frey, and Don Yoder Professor of Germanic Linguistics at the University of Wisconsin.
 Among his various projects, Mark does interpretation, translation and cultural mediation between Pennsylvania Dutch and English.

 This has been an important service especially in cases when Amish have appeared in court.
 I first heard of the need for this during the SMV triangle cases in Kentucky several years back.

 Mark also runs the website padutch.net, dedicated to the Pennsylvania Dutch language, where you can find a variety of resources including texts, grammar, and recordings (here’s one of an Amish speaker discussing making maple syrup).
 The materials on the site also support the ongoing Pennsylvania Dutch Documentation Project.

 Mark has a deep experience with Pennsylvania Dutch, spoken today most prominently by the Old Order Amish, and has a wealth of knowledge on this language.
 I hope you enjoy today’s Q-and-A.